SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

 # Homework Assignment 1 (due Sep 19th 11:59pm)

-In this assignment, we will explore C++ dynamic memory allocation, classes and objects, and problem solving in general.
+In this assignment, we will explore dynamic memory allocation, classes and objects, and problem solving in general.
 The assignment is worth a total of 100 points.
 If you have any questions or need assistance, please don't hesitate to reach out to us during office hours or post your questions